mdsumner/spbabel/README.md

 -   sp's `as()` coercion for `SpatialLinesDataFrame` to `SpatialPointsDataFrame`
 -   rasters's `geom()`
 -   ggplot2's `fortify()`
--   gris's normalized tables
+-   gris' normalized tables

 How does spbabel work
 =====================

-After quite a lot of experimentation (see spdplyr, sp.df, gris, babelfish) it seems that the long-form table of all coordinates, with object, branch, island-status, and order provides the best middle-ground for transferring between different representations of Spatial data.
-Ultimately I want this to evolve into a fully-fledged set of tools for representing spatial/topological data in R, but still by leveraging existing code whereever possible.
+After quite a lot of experimentation the long-form single table of all coordinates, with object, branch, island-status, and order provides the best middle-ground for transferring between different representations of Spatial data.
 Tables are always based on the "tibble" since it's a much better data frame.

 The `sptable` function creates the table of coordinates with identifiers for object and branch, which is understood by `sptable<-` to "fortify" and `sp` for the reverse.

 The long-form table may seem like soup, but it's not meant to be seen for normal use.
 It's very easy to dump this to databases, or to ask spatial databases for this form.
 There are other more normalized multi-table approaches as well - this is just a powerful lowest common denominator.

 We can tidy this up by encoding the geometry data into a geometry-column, into nested data frames, or by normalizing to tables that store only one kind of data, or with recursive data structures such as lists of matrices.
 Each of these has strengths and weaknesses.
+Ultimately I want this to evolve into a fully-fledged set of tools for representing spatial/topological data in R, but still by leveraging existing code whereever possible.

 sptable: a round-trip-able extension to fortify
 ===============================================